-De-leafing: removing some of the leaves Trimming: cutting back the shoots to allow more sun to reach the berries Phytosanitary treatments: these help protect grapevines against disease and pests Harvest: harvesting bunches of mature grapes This can be done by machine when the lay of the land permits.
-12 | WHY DO WE NEED TO PROTECT THE VINE?
+De-leafing: removing some of the leaves Trimming: cutting back the shoots to allow more sun to reach the berries

+Phytosanitary treatments: these help protect grapevines against disease and pests Harvest: harvesting bunches of mature grapes This can be done by machine when the lay of the land permits.
 THE VINE AND ITS ENEMIES Vines, initially wild, were domesticated by humans and have shown themselves to be relatively resistant.
 They grow in many and greatly varied kinds of soil.
 We find them along the edge of the sea and against the ridges of mountains.
 Their fruit attracts a number of opportunists, from wasps to boars.
 Nevertheless, these thieves have never posed existential problems.

-The hoopoe abandoned vineyards in the 1950s due to the lack of insects on which it needed to feed; it is now returning to French-speaking Switzerland.
-This insect-eater has taken great advantage of the increase in cover crops between vines and the end of the use of insecticides.
 Until the middle of the 19th century, the main worry of vignerons was always the capricious weather (frost, hail, drought).
 Today, these traditional enemies are managed, using methods that have only a negligible or no impact on the environment.
 INDIGENOUS PESTS